Women's liberation movement in Asia: India

-Politics in India became radicalized in the late 1960s with numerous special interests groups forming to address corruption and the economic crisis brought about by destructive development.
+Politics in India became radicalized in the late 1960s with numerous special-interest groups forming to address corruption and the economic crisis brought about by destructive development.
 By the 1970s, drought in the Maharashtra state worsened conditions for many.
 Peaking in 1974 with encouragement from the Navnirman Movement, women in diverse classes began to engage in direct actions to challenge leadership.
 The idea of "women's liberation" became a "respectable topic" in India starting in the 1970s.
 Women began to see that legal protections were doing very little to change the reality of their lives.
 Rural women who lived in poverty began to see themselves as doubly disadvantaged: both economically and through their lower social status.
 Women in lower castes, such as Dalits, realized that they had to fight a class battle, as well as a battle against sexism.
 However, most women participating in the women's liberation movement in the 1970s were middle class or part of the upper caste, and were urban and educated.

 The Women's Federation of Kerala had grown to 100,000 members by 1970 and the Ganatantrik Mahila Samiti (Democratic Women's Organization) held a state conference in April 1973 in West Bengal that drew 121,632 members from nearly every district.
-In 1974, organizations such as the Women's Anti-Price-Rise movement in Maharashtra, the Progressive Organization of Women (POW) of Hyderabad, and the Stree Mukti Sanghatana of Bombay formed, with women joining these leftist organizations in greater numbers.
+In 1974, organizations such as the Women's Anti-Price-Rise movement in Maharashtra, the Progressive Organization of Women (POW) of Hyderabad, and the Stree Mukti Sanghatana of Bombay were formed, with women joining these leftist organizations in greater numbers.
 The first Democratic Women's Union conference was held in Tamil Nadu in December 1974.
 Student unrest and protest in Delhi sparked women to create their own human rights movement.